 After completing this course, learners will be able to:

-- Discriminate between nutrition education and nutrition counselling.
+- Differentiate between nutrition education and nutrition counselling.

 - Evaluate several evidence-based therapeutic counselling models that are used to promote behaviour change.